 Recent job postings on NENA’s website support BLS stats.
 For example, a communications dispatcher job post in Santa Clara, CA reveals a salary range of $71,683-$86,680, while a 911 dispatcher job post in Grants Pass, OR, reveals a salary range of $47,403-$64,729.

 How Education and Experience Factor into a 911 Dispatcher’s Salary

-It is important to note, however, that education for 911 dispatchers does become a factor when considering that many agencies accept a formal education as a substitute for experience, on a year-by-year basis.
+Both education and experience influence salaries for emergency services dispatchers.
+While experience tends to pay a larger role, many agencies accept a formal education as a substitute for experience, on a year-by-year basis.

 In most cases, 911 dispatchers with at least a few years of experience have salaries that fall into the 50th-75th percentile.
 For example, in Texas, those in the 75th percentile (entry-level) earn a median salary of $31,770, while those in 50th percentile earn $37,470 and those in the 25th percentile earn $45,360.